Blog & Recipes

 Planting Wildflowers – Podcast with Rebecca Leonardes

 In this podcast episode, I had the supreme honour of interviewing with holistic health consultant, Rebecca Leonardes.
 Rebecca is a certified life coach, ayurvedic consultant, essential oil educator, and an all-round empowering and vibrant soul inspiring others to bring forth their best selves.
-Together, we

 Let’s Talk About Meat + Why I Started Eating It Again